dcmworks/dcmworks/novels/pokemonovel/chapter02.md

 <br />

-“This coffee is terrible.”
-I said, taking another gulp.
+“This coffee is terrible,” I said, taking another gulp.
 He smiled wryly.
 Eventually, Takeshi led me toward his ancient Mustang.
 His vintage muscle car was bumblebee yellow, but I’d made the mistake of making a crack about its bombastic flare a few months back, and he hadn’t spoken to me for a week.